kizito9898/IT-Documentation/Level-RMM/Level-Overview.md

 # Remote Control using level.io

-* level provides remote Control & Support for any kind of devices from Windows, MacOS, Linux & RaspberryPi anytime & Anywhere.
+* #### level provides remote Control & Support for any kind of devices from Windows, MacOS, Linux & RaspberryPi anytime & Anywhere.

 * Using Remote Control
   -> Navigate to the machine you want to Remote Into
   -> Click on the device -> on top Right -> click on the Remote logo -> for remote Control -> Connecting

 * Now in remote Control I’m remoting into the System already.
+# Notes

+- It’s a P2P Connection meaning all data stays private, and never touch Level Internal Server.

+- By the side, I can easily see the System Information, Run Command, See the C: drive and others.

+- I can Run a short Shut down & Restart.

+- You can easily tap on the on the Devices → All devices → click on the devices → Remote Connection gets initiated.

+- I Remoted into every device.

+- Ubuntu → Remote Control Support is in the works but the terminal works really fine.

+- Windows Server 2022 → Remote Control Support on Server 2022, System Information and also ran terminal Command too.

+- **Reporting**
+  Gain returnable insights about my Endpoints.

+- Shows total devices flagged & maintenance endpoints, OS Distribution and Online devices.